kataras/iris/README.md

 > Application started.
 Press CTRL+C to shut down.
 ```

+> Wanna re-start your app automatically when source code changes happens?
+Install the [rizla](https://github.com/kataras/rizla) tool and run `rizla main.go` instead of `go run main.go`.

-Guidelines for bootstrapping handler-based applications can be found at the [_examples/structuring/handler-based](_examples/structuring/handler-based) folder.
+Guidelines for bootstrapping applications can be found at the [_examples/structuring](_examples/#structuring).

 ### Quick MVC Tutorial